Magnetism in Gemstones

 Uvarovite Garnet Druse (Russia)

-Man-made gems such as synthetic Emerald, synthetic Ruby, and synthetic red Spinel are perhaps the only transparent faceted gems that contain enough chromium to be definitively detectable with a magnet (an estimated minimum of 0.4% chromium oxide by weight).
-Most of these gems are weakly magnetic, at the lower limit of detectability, but some synthetic Emeralds can be strongly magnetic due to chromium.
+Man-made gems such as synthetic Emerald, synthetic Ruby, and synthetic red Spinel are some of the few transparent faceted gems that contain enough chromium to be definitively detectable with a magnet (an estimated minimum of 0.4% chromium oxide by weight).
+Most of these gems are weakly magnetic, at the lower limit of detectability, but some synthetic Emeralds and high-chromium natural Emeralds can be strongly magnetic due to chromium.

 Uranium (U4+) is a radioactive metal present in low (non-harmful) concentrations in natural Zircons of all colors.
 When certain colorless Zircons contain enough uranium dioxide (UO2), they turn blue when heated at high temperatures.
 The highest concentrations of uranium are found in green Zircons, with uranium being responsible for the green color.
 These Zircons are metamict, meaning they have had their crystal structure degraded over time by uranium.
 Zircons of other colors owe their colors primarily to color centers rather than directly to uranium.
 Although uranium is a significantly paramagnetic metal, uranium ions in Zircon are rarely detectable with a magnet because of their low concentrations.
 On rare occasion, the concentration of uranium dioxide can be high enough (>0.3%) in green metamict Zircon to create weak magnetic attraction (see photo below right).